daniellachristina/Welcome/README.md

 Self reflection:

 I really enjoyed creating this portfolio, despit a few challenges along the way.
 Voyant espicially did not want to embed properly, and I initially had it on my website as a static image using the HTML image code.
 This did however give me a chance to learn a bit more HTML, so that's good.
-Overall, I think the story map js and timeline js best visualize the data I have chosen for this project.
+I think the story map js and timeline js best visualize the data I have chosen for this project.
 If I were to re-do this project, I would focus more on data collection first and foremost, and then try to build my visualizations, as I think I was too focussed on trying to find the 'right' platforms to present my data.
+This would have prepared me for all of the problems I encountered along the way (quadrigram and gephi kept crashing, and I was unable to embed my carto map into my portfolio in time for this project) so I had to come up with alternatives that did not visualize my initial data in the ways I had intended.
+Overall I really enjoyed thinking about the "bones of our past", and